volopasse/Ramblings-of-a-hackintosher/iMessage.md

 **Step 5: Troubleshooting**

-- If you getting Customer Code after a failed login then try everything from step 1 again, there's no way you can getting iMessage working when you calling Apple
+- If you getting Customer Code after a failed login then try everything from step 1 again, there's no way you can getting iMessage working if you trying to call Apple
-- If you getting failed to login error then check your BSD name, try to log in again few more times or try everything from step 1 again
+- If you getting failed to login error then check your BSD name, try to log in again few more times or try everything from step 1 again.
+Try different Apple ID account too